 A Guide to the Importance of Ash Wednesday

 We’ve probably all heard at least a handful of sayings that start with the words: “There are two types of people in the world.”
 There are people who sort their laundry by color and type, and those who mix it all together.
 There are people who enjoy vacations, and others who prefer to relax at home.
-There are people who wake up with the first ring of the alarm, and then there are people who hit the snooze button half a dozen times.
+There are people who wake up with the first ring of the alarm, and there are people who hit the snooze button half a dozen times.

-If we divided people into the categories of individuals who love Mondays and those who can’t stand them, I’m definitely in the “love Mondays” camp.
-Sad as I sometimes am to see the concentrated family time and the restful nature of Sundays come to a close, I always appreciate the fresh start that a Monday morning brings.
-With a new weekly page in my planner and the sense that I have five whole days ahead of me accomplish *everything*, I embrace the first day of the week with a spring in my step and a smile on my face.
+If we divided people into categories of individuals who love Mondays and those who can’t stand them, I’m definitely in the “love Mondays” camp.
+Sad as I sometimes am to see the concentrated family time and restful nature of Sundays come to a close, I always appreciate the fresh start that a Monday morning brings.
+With a new weekly page in my planner and the sense that I have five whole days ahead of me to accomplish everything, I embrace the first day of the week with a spring in my step and a smile on my face.

 And that includes today.

 As many Catholics know, today is Ash Wednesday, the first day of the Liturgical season of Lent.
 The importance of this holy day resonates with Catholics and Christians around the world for many reasons.
 Here are a few from my Ash Wednesday guide:

 Ash Wednesday Sets the Tone for the Season of Lent

 Part of the reason why I like beginnings of all kinds is that they set the tone for the days, weeks, and months ahead.
 If I get the first moment of a particular time-block right, I’m geared up for success in the rest of the week, month, or year.